 Another thing to keep in mind is that the conversations don’t have to be sexual to constitute cheating.
 If you are consistently talking with someone online, you’re taking away time from your family and spouse.
 Also, you may find that the things that you would have initially told your spouse you’re now sharing with someone else.
 Even if there’s no sexual relationship, you may be developing an intimate relationship and conversation with this other person, and your spouse may still consider this cheating, even if you hadn’t quite realized it.

 If you believe that your spouse is cheating online, communicating with each other about what you think constitutes cheating is essential.
 Social media, especially, has made it easier now more than ever to connect with old friends, flames, or even exs.
 Social media is all about oversharing and trying to find a connection with others.
 It can create many opportunities to start a conversation that you wouldn’t have had otherwise.
 The online world also makes it easier to justify if all as innocent, platonic or not cheating if you’re just “checking in” on an old flame or crush, even if it’s never something you would do in person.
 Having a conversation with your spouse where you can understand what might constitute cheating to them can be helpful.
 These conversations can be difficult; however, doing so before someone does something that they can’t take back may help save your marriage.

 Do you have a conflict in your marriage and would like to mediate through a disagreement?
-Contact San Diego Family Mediation Center at (858) 736-2411 today.
+Contact West Coast Family Mediation Center for a free consultation.